sonatype/nexus-public/README.md

     unzip -d target assemblies/nexus-bundle-template/target/nexus-bundle-template-*.zip
     ./target/nexus-bundle-template-*/bin/nexus console

-The `nexus-bundle-template` assembly is used as the basis for the official Sonatype Nexus distributions.
+The `nexus-bundle-template` assembly is used as the basis for the official Nexus Repository Manager distributions.